bpalmer4/readabs/README.md

      For most ABS catalogue items, it is sufficient to just download the one zip file.
 But note, some catalogue items do not have a zip file.
 Others have quite a number of zip files.
-  - `single_excel_only=""` - if this argument is set to a table name, only that .xlsx file will be downloaded.
+  - `single_excel_only=""` - if this argument is set to a table name (without the ,xlsx extention), only that excel file will be downloaded.
 If set, and only a limited subset of available data is needed, this can speed up download times significantly.
 Note: overrides get_zip, get_excel_if_no_zip, get_excel and single_zip_only.
- - `single_excel_only=""` - if this argument is set to a zip file name (without the .zip extention), only that zip file will be downloaded.
+ - `single_zip_only=""` - if this argument is set to a zip file name (without the .zip extention), only that zip file will be downloaded.
 If set, and only a limited subset of available data is needed, this can speed up download times significantly.
 Note: overrides get_zip, get_excel_if_no_zip, and get_excel.